 Title Tags | How to write Title Tags for SEO | Vivid Image

-Just like any copywriting for your website, always write for your readers first, search engines second.
+Always write for your readers first, search engines second.
 The title tag should be readable and relevant so that it helps create a positive experience for the visitor.

 Webmasters, you have just added the SEO and Title Tags hat to your duties!